-Chronic pancreatitis is inflammation of the pancreas that does not heal or improve, gets worse over time, and leads to permanent damage.
+Pancreatitis is swelling of the pancreas.
+Chronic pancreatitis is present when this problem does not heal or improve, gets worse over time, and leads to permanent damage.

-The pancreas is an organ located behind the stomach that produces chemicals (called enzymes) needed to digest food.
+The pancreas is an organ located behind the stomach.
+It produces chemicals (called enzymes) needed to digest food.
 It also produces the hormones insulin and glucagon.

-Damage to the portions of the pancreas that make insulin may lead to diabetes.
+Damage to the parts of the pancreas that make insulin may lead to diabetes.

 The condition is most often caused by alcohol abuse over many years.
 Repeated episodes of acute pancreatitis can lead to chronic pancreatitis.
 Genetics may be a factor in some cases.
-Sometimes the cause is not known.
+Sometimes, the cause is not known.